OAI/OpenAPI-Style-Guide/README.md

 ### Graphics

-This repository contains color (Pantone), black, and white versions of [the Open API Initiative's logo](./graphics/) in both vector and bitmap.
+This repository contains color (Pantone), black, and white versions of [the OpenAPI Initiative's logo](./graphics/) in both vector and bitmap.
 Whenever possible, prefer the color logo, though white or black treatments may be considered more appropriate under certain conditions, and the lettering may be omitted where a purely graphical representation is required.
 The OpenAPI logo should not be deformed or used in a way that may be considered disrespectful.

 The [official Pantone swatches](./graphics/Pantone%20Color%20Swatches.pdf) are also available for reference.